heinohen/tko_7095_i2hlt/mats.md

   * How many words / chars
   * word frequencies

-* Segmentation == Divide bigger units into smaller ones
+* Segmentation == Divide bigger units into smaller meaningful ones: eg. book in to chapters or sections, sections to paragraphs, paragraphs in to sentences, sentences in to words, words in to chars.
-  * Almost always part of raw text preprocessing in NLP pipeline
+  * Almost always part of raw text preprocessing in NLP pipeline!
-  * _Tokenization_ / _word segmentation_
+  * _Tokenization_ == word like element without punctuations / _word segmentation_
     * Segment text into individual tokens == word-like elements
-    * _Sentence splitting / sentence segmentation_ == Segment text into individual sentences
+    * _Sentence splitting / sentence segmentation_ == Segment text into individual sentences.
+Why: for example sentence parsing for analysing how it is built
     * _Stemming / lemmatization_ == reduce words to base forms
     * _Syntactic analysis / parsing_ == Identify syntactic structure of sentences

+###### Tokenization

+Tokenization workflow:

+1) Split text from whitepsace characters, taken into account punctuation
+2) Regular expressions: define search patterns, find these from raw text or find-and-replace if needed
+3) Find all punctuation characters and replace with whitespace + punctuation character
+4) Usually _it is not that important_ how exactly you do it, just be consistent!

+* Works quite well for English, Finnish, Swedish, approx 97-99% on clean text
+* Many tokenizers are just a large number (in the hundreds) of regular expressions

+But does not work for all

+All languages do not use whitespace or punctuation or the meaning of those may be different

+* Chinese, thai, vietnamise

+Naive algorithm 1

+1) Build a vocabulary for the language
+2) Start from the beginning of the text and find the longest matching word
+3) Split the matching word and continue from the next remaining character

+the table down there --> thetabledownthere --> theta bled own there

+Does not work for English, but in Chinese words are usually 2-4 chars long so the simple algorithm works

+Where to get the dictionary?

+###### State-of-the-art SOTA

+The best existing method currently known.

+* Machine learning
+  * Collect raw (untokenized) text from language you are in interested (news articles, internet) and manually tokenize it
+  * Train a classifier
+  * The trained classifier can be used to tokenize new text

+###### Sentence splitting

+Naive method 1: What kind of punctuation characters end the sentence?

+* Yes: ?!.
+* No: ,

+Define a list of sentence-final punctuation, and always split on those.
+Problems?

+Dot can be used in context such as abbreviations

+Solution: Define a list of rules to indentify when punctuation does not end a sentence

+* List of known abbreviations, list of regular expression to recongnize numbers
+* How about missing puctuation ?
+Other languages ?

+###### State-of-the-art

+* Machine learning
+  * Collect raw text fro the language you are interested in, and manually sentence segment it.
+  * Train a classifier
+  * The trained classifier can be used to sentence sengment new text

 ## CORPORA